harsh-singh-rathore/Ubuntu-Themes/nvimConfigSteps.md

 " You can't stop me
 cmap w!! w !sudo tee %
+" To close certain buffers use :bd
+" To delete certain buffers use :bw by delete we I mean literally delete
 ```
 + In *init.vim* paste this to source the general settings
 ```